 Any time of year is good for a visit.
 Summer draws the tourists.
 The crowds create fascinating street life and a buzz wherever you go.
 And in turn, the city really pulls out the red carpet for visitors: everyone from musicians to acrobats to actors in period costume take to the streets.
 There's also terrific festivals and oodles of special museum exhibitions and tours.
-Fall and spring bring beautiful colors, dramatically reduced prices and thinner crowds.
+Fall and spring bring beautiful colours, dramatically reduced prices and thinner crowds.
 And in the winter, Caribou, an alcoholic drink enjoyed by the early settlers, is sold everywhere to keep people warmed up.
-Even in the darkest and coldest months of January and February, Quebecers have found a way to have fun: throwing the annual Winter Carnival, arguably the biggest, most colorful and most successful winter festival around.
+Even in the darkest and coldest months of January and February, Quebecers have found a way to have fun: throwing the annual Winter Carnival, arguably the biggest, most colourful and most successful winter festival around.

 So much more than a hotel, the Auberge St Antoine lives and breathes the history of Old Quebec in a stylish and elegant environment.
 An ideal choice for couples and families alike this beautiful hotel fuses contemporary living with old world charm.

 This stunning hotel opened in 1992 and immediately impressed with its lobby set in the city’s only remaining 19th century dockside warehouse.
-Over the last two decades the hotel has grown whilst still retaining its historic traditions and adding a unique concept of blending the historic artifacts found during the excavations into a living museum for guests to enjoy.
+Over the last two decades the hotel has grown whilst still retaining its historic traditions and adding a unique concept of blending the historic artefacts found during the excavations into a living museum for guests to enjoy.
 This concept is apparent from the moment you walk in with fascinating wall displays adorning the lobby area and then down into the cosy bar.
-Here you will find modern furnishings side by side with centuries old artifacts.
+Here you will find modern furnishings side by side with centuries old artefacts.